ColdShadow80/MAD-ATV-DD/README.md

 <BR>

   ## USB files
-1. Make sure at least, like for 64bit autoconfig, that file ``madautoconf`` is stored on usd.
+1. Make sure at least, like for 64bit autoconfig, that file ``mad_autoconf.txt`` is stored on usb.
 2. Rom can copy files from usb instead of downloading to speed up the process see links below and do no change filenames:<BR>
   - <https://raw.githubusercontent.com/Map-A-Droid/MAD/master/APK/RemoteGpsController.apk>
   - <https://www.maddev.eu/apk/PogoDroid.apk>